Anudorannador/python-executor/README.md

 `pyx run` is designed to support this workflow: it always sets `PYX_OUTPUT_PATH` (manifest), `PYX_OUTPUT_DIR`, `PYX_RUN_ID`, and `PYX_LOG_PATH`.
 You can optionally pass `--input-path` / `--output-path` to standardize I/O.

-If you want to hard-enforce this workflow in prompting, include the exact phrase `PYX_STRICT_JSON_IO` in your prompt; the generated instructions treat it as a strict-mode trigger.
+If you want to hard-enforce this workflow in prompting, include the exact phrase `MANIFEST_IO` in your prompt; the generated instructions treat it as a strict-mode trigger.

 ## LLM/Agent Integration